 This study had a number of special benefits.
 First of all, it was the first thorough bibliometric examination of studies concerning the connection between radiotherapy and artificial intelligence.
 For academics interested in this field of study, our analysis offered insightful recommendations.
-Second, we simultaneously employed three of the most popular bibliometric tools for our analysis: CiteSpace and VOSviewer, both of which are well-established and often used in the bibliometrics community [29].
+Second, we simultaneously employed three of the most popular bibliometric tools for our analysis: CiteSpace and VOSviewer, both of which are well-established and often used in the bibliometrics community [35].
 By using this method, we can increase the impartiality and dependability of our data analysis process and make sure that the research landscape on AI in radiotherapy was appropriately reflected in our findings.
 Finally, in comparison to traditional reviews, bibliometric analysis offered a more thorough understanding of the frontiers and hotspots.
 It was important to take into account the limitations of this study, though.
-First off, this study’s data were taken exclusively from the WoSCC database, which meant that pertinent research from other databases might have been missed.
+First off, this study’s data were taken exclusively from the WoSCC database and excluded other databases, such as the Scopus database, which meant that pertinent research from other databases might have been missed.
 Second, the study’s inclusion criteria were centered on English-language publications, which may have underestimated the significance of non-English papers.
 It was also important to note that articles from 2024 were left out of the analysis because there was not enough data available for it.

 Conclusion

 A bibliometric analysis indicates that the field of research on the interaction between AI and radiation therapy has bright futures and is developing quickly.
-Important authors, locations, and publications in this field of study were found by our investigation.
 The United States of America holds the record for both publication volume and breakthrough achievement.
 Frontiers in Oncology, Radiotherapy and oncology, and Medical Physics are the three publications that have published the majority of the most recent studies and developments in this field.
 Notably, studies have shown that the autocontouring algorithm, deep learning, machine learning, and normal tissue are the primary areas in which artificial intelligence is applied in radiation.
-These results may offer future research avenues for enhancing treatment outcomes and aid in the identification of cutting-edge research hotspots for the use of AI in radiotherapy.
+These results may offer future research direction for enhancing treatment outcomes and aid in the identification of cutting-edge research hotspots for the use of AI in radiotherapy.

 Abbreviation